yangbot-tk/no-pandemic/README.md

 ## <span id="01">Introduction</span>

 Due the the current COVID19 epidemic, our life are dramatically changed in respect to school, work and everything.
 There are many information and app online related to COVID-19.
-However, our team would like to develop an app which not only help user tracks the covid-19 person around the local area, but more acts as an platform which collecting all the information you need to know regarding covid-19.
+However, our team would like to develop an app which not only help user tracks the covid-19 person around the local area, but more acts as an platform which collecting all the information you need to know regarding the current pandemic.

-This web app is for our project course in BCIT COMP2800, and all the data is used for demonstration purpose which we assume we had governmental support.
-We are more towards to building the symstem and connect pieces of ideas together.
+The cluster map data is used for demonstration purpose which we assume we already had government support.
+After attending some hackthons, we think the process of building a complete and functional system and presenting the idea is more important to us.

 #

 ## <span id="02">Install</span>

-> `npm install..`
+> `npm install`

+> `yarn install`

 #